Don’t Make A Complaint Without Reading This First:

 “I know my rights, I know the law and I know what I’m doing, so watch out.
 I mean business.
 If you don’t act on my complaint in a reasonable and timely manner, you’re looking down the barrel of a major lawsuit, which I won’t have any qualms in proceeding with.”

-To receive such a letter can be very intimidating and often has the power of a “cease and desist” letter by a lawyer.
-Can you imagine how terrified YOU would be to get such a letter?
+To receive such a letter can be powerfully intimidating in a “cease-and-desist-lawyer’s-letter” kind of way.
+Can you imagine how you would feel to get such a letter?

 It goes without saying that following this course of action takes a lot of your time and attention.
 You could take 2 weeks or more to draft it.
 You might also break workplace relationships beyond repair.
 So you’d better be ready to walk out WITH a sound back-up plan.